matviiv8/GaussMethod/README.md

 ## Technology Stack

-The "Gauss Method Solver" project employs the following technologies:
+The "GaussMethod" project employs the following technologies:

 - **Back-End**: [ASP.NET Core Web API](https://dotnet.microsoft.com/apps/aspnet)
 - **Front-End**: [Angular](https://angular.io/)

 ## Functionality

-The "Gauss Method Solver" project offers the following functionality:
+GaussMethod offers the following functionality:

 - The ability to solve systems of linear equations using the Gauss elimination method in two ways:
   -  Manually by entering the coefficient matrix and the right-hand side vector.